sara-nl/clouddocs/gpu-visualization.markdown

 1. In the Dashboard on https://ui.hpccloud.surfsara.nl/, under Storage -> Apps, select the Ubuntu 16.04 image with GPU (`Ubuntu 16.04 GPU VIS`) and import it with the `Import` button in the upper right.
 ![import AppMarket Appliance] (images/gpu/rvs_select_image.png)
-2. In the next screen, make sure to select “images_ssd_gpu” as your datastore, and give both your image and template a distinctive name.
+2. In the next screen, make sure to select “gpu_images_ssd” as your datastore, and give both your image and template a distinctive name.
 ![import AppMarket Appliance] (images/gpu/rvs_image_name.png)
 3. Under Storage-> Images, select the image you just created and, with the “dots” button, set your image to persistent state (`Make persistent`).
 After this, refresh the list with the button of the two arrows chasing each other and make sure the status of your image is “ready”
 ![Make image persistent] (images/gpu/rvs_make_persistent.png)